tjs3m4/CS4320-Final-Project/docs/code_structure.md

 	* Bullet
 		* Contains the data necessary to represent a bullet.
+	* GraphicsManager
+	        * Manage the scrolling of wallpaper, the main menu, which contains "play" and "quit"
+	* GameState
+	        * Contains the enum value corresponding to the state of the game
+	* EnemyShip:
+	        * Contains the image, the health as the attributes of enemyship, and "accelerate, move, rotate" as the behavior of the                   * enemy ship
+	* AdvancedEnemyShip:
+	        * The boss ship

 ## Summary of how classes interact
 	* The Controller controls a player's ship (which is of type AdvancedShip).
 	* An Advanced ship has a Weapon which has Bullets to shoot.